Iwate Park 岩手公園(盛岡城跡公園)

 A popular event held in the park is the Ishigaki Music Festival.
 The festival, which is held every September, is completely free.
 There are ten stages throughout the city, with the main stage in Iwate Park.
 Even if you do not like rock music or understand Japanese, the atmosphere makes the festival worth a visit.

-There are other events throughout the year at Iwate Park and many things to see, including a shrine, a pond, statues, carp streamers in May, a totem pole, and more.
+There are other events throughout the year at Iwate Park and many things to see, including a shrine, a pond, statues, a totem pole, and more.
 You could spend a few hours at the park or a whole day.